acexeno/BuildIT-PC/README.md

 #### Backend Files
 1. Ensure the `backend` folder is in your XAMPP `htdocs` directory
 2. The API will be available at `http://localhost/backend/api/`

+## Recent Improvements

+### v1.1.0 - 2024-09-16
+- **Enhanced Clear Functionality**
+  - One-click clearing of all selected components
+  - Automatic reset of compatibility checks and recommendations
+  - Clean slate for new builds with proper state management

 ### 4. Configuration